 In fact, \alg~can be generalized to the decentralized case and federated case by setting $p=0$ and $p=1$ respectively, while maintaining comparable convergence guarantees.

-\begin{remark}[Decentralized cases] When $p=0$, Algorithm \ref{alg:GT-PCM} becomes fully decentralized, \ie, agents only perform local communication.
-Then, the communication complexity to achieve $\epsilon$-accuracy will be
+\begin{remark}[Decentralized case] When $p=0$, Algorithm \ref{alg:GT-PCM} becomes fully decentralized, \ie, agents only perform local communication.
+Then, the communication complexity to achieve $\epsilon$-accuracy becomes

 which is better than the rate of Periodical-GT in \cite{liu2023decentralized} and LSGT \cite{ge2023gradient}, since the network dependency is $O(1/\lambda_w^2)$ and only appears in the second term (see Table \ref{tab:communication_rounds}).
-The second term is slightly worse than $K$-GT, the variance-reduction version of Periodical-GT \cite{liu2023decentralized}, because it corrects the descent direction as the average of $T_o$ local updates instead of the last local update at communication.
-However, their theoretical guarantee requires the initial local correction variables to be settled in a centralized way.
-Combining our analysis with such a variance-reduction method presented in \cite{liu2023decentralized} while avoiding the centralized initialization would be a promising future direction of this paper. \end{remark}
+The second term is slightly worse than $K$-GT, the variance-reduced Periodical-GT \cite{liu2023decentralized}, since it corrects the descent direction with the average of $T_o$ local updates instead of the last local update at communication.
+However, they require that the initial local correction variables are settled in a centralized way.
+Combining our analysis with such a variance-reduction method while avoiding the centralized initialization would be a promising future direction of this paper. \end{remark}

-\begin{remark}[Federated case] When $p=1$, every agent can communicate with the server directly and thus \alg~performs like federated algorithms with local updates at any iteration $k\ge 1$.
-Correspondingly, the communication complexity will be
+\begin{remark}[Federated case] When $p=1$, every agent can communicate with the server directly and thus \alg~performs in the federated fashion at any iteration $k\ge 1$.
+Then, the communication complexity becomes

-where the leading term is as same as that of SCAFFOLD in \cite{karimireddy2020scaffold} with the linear speedup in terms of the network size $n$ and the number of local updates $T_o$. \end{remark}
+where the leading term is the same as that of SCAFFOLD in \cite{karimireddy2020scaffold} with the linear speedup in terms of the network size $n$ and the number of local updates $T_o$. \end{remark}

 Moreover, the highlight of our work is to fill the void of semi-decentralized ML with the probabilistic communication model and gain the best communication efficiency from both agent-to-agent communication and agent-to-server communication, as shown in Table \ref{tab:communication_rounds}.
 In addition, \alg~is able to improve the network dependency of the communication overheads from $O(\lambda_w^{-2})$ \cite{liu2023decentralized} to $O(\lambda_p^{-2})$, where the trade-off between the communication probability and the network dependency is illustrated in Figure \ref{fig:network_dependency}.
 The flexible heterogeneous communication brings the superior communication efficiency of \alg~in both well-connected and poorly-connected networks.